ryan-kawano/Bank_Statement_Converter/README.md

 Use a C++ compiler of your choice and compile the source files along with the `RK_Logger` submodule.

 ## Notes
 * This is a work-in-progress.
-New features are still being added and existing features are still being updated.
+New features are still being added.
+Existing features are still being updated.